-This Wednesday, July 26, we celebrate the progress the United States has made to ensure the rights of people with disabilities; it is the 27th anniversary of the Americans with Disabilities Act (ADA).
+This Wednesday, July 26, we celebrate the progress the United States has made to ensure the rights of people with disabilities; it is the 27th anniversary of the (ADA).
 This anniversary also serves as a reminder that there is still much work to do to make our global society truly inclusive.

 The ADA was passed in 1990 after years of grassroots organizing.
 The movement for disability rights began to flourish in the early 1970s, using tactics similar to those used in the civil rights movement a decade earlier.
 In 1977, a group of disability rights activists shut down a federal building in San Francisco, demanding implementation of Section 504 of the Rehabilitation Act of 1973.